 Although I loved the brain research we studied in school, I was frustrated that the practice of education did not line up with this valuable information.
 I knew there had to be a better way to learn.
 I began my quest for the perfect educational model while in graduate school.
 After visiting many schools and programs, I was most impressed by the visit I had to Greensboro Montessori.
 I had taken some of my struggling middle school students to come with me on this visit.

 One of my students, who had a child at 13 and lived in a group home, looked at me when we left the Montessori school and said to me, “I want my daughter to go to a school like this.”
 I was floored.
 This young lady did not like school.
 It was a constant reminder of how she was far behind her peers in academic skills, yet, she had the insight to know THIS place was different.
 This place was a good place to learn.
 Whether one knew the brain research or not – one could not deny the power of this kind of learning.

-When my oldest daughter was four I started to realize a traditional school did not feel right for our family.
+When my oldest daughter was four, in 2006, I started to realize a traditional school did not feel right for our family.
 The words of that child from years earlier came back to me and I came to Montessori, as administrator, teacher, and parent.

-2) The kind of student Montessori produces.
-I consistently see children grow and develop in ways I was never able to help them with in a traditional setting.
+- The kind of student Montessori produces.
+I constantly see children grow and develop in ways I was never able to help them with in a traditional setting.
 Our students are happy, curious, confident, kind, and capable, life-long learners by the time they leave our program.